Assets Hiding In Plain Sight

 August 22, 2024

 The airspace above 47 Northcote Road presents a unique prospect.
-It does not have or need planning permission for building construction to be valuable.
-Although with permission the airspace will be even more valuable to the holder of the air rights.
+It does not have or need planning permission for building construction to be valuable—although, with permission, the airspace will be even more valuable to the holder of the air rights.

-In this area of London property prices and rents are soaring, and this airspace plot is an enticing investment.
-The build (if you build) may be slightly harder than standard construction, with cranes and permits, but the price for the plot is ~10% of the value of the property below it, so for London prices, it’s a bargain.
-Even if the buyer does not build in the airspace it will prove valuable as an appreciating asset.
+In this area of London, property prices and rents are soaring, and this airspace plot is an enticing investment.
+The build (if you build) may be slightly harder than standard construction, requiring cranes and permits, but the price for the plot is ~10% of the value of the property below it, making it a bargain for London prices.

 Tishman Speyer, the developer behind The Spiral in New York started their project in April 2014 when it was dubbed the Hudson Spire.
 Tishman Speyer acquired the site for $438 million.